2187Nick/BlockPiano/README.md

-# 🏗 scaffold-eth - Audio over Blockchain
+# 🏗 scaffold-eth - Blockchain Piano

 > Demonstration showing how audio can be sent over the blockchain.